ncabelin/ebook-trading-club/README.md

-# Item Trading Club app
+# E-book Trading Club app
-is a full-stack Python Django app that creates a marketplace for items to be traded.
+is a full-stack Python Django app that creates a marketplace for e-books to be traded.

 ### User Stories
 * Unauthenticated users can view all items up for trade.